Vietnam.vn - Nền tảng quảng bá Việt Nam

 Russia is ready to extend the gas transit agreement through Ukraine.
 (Source: Daily News)

-Since the start of the special military operation, European Union (EU) countries have cut their dependence on Russian fossil fuels, while President Putin's country has slowed gas transit through Ukraine - from the 40 bcm agreed by both sides in 2019 to nearly 15 bcm last year.
+Since the start of the special military operation, European Union (EU) countries have cut their dependence on Russian fossil fuels, while President Putin's country has slowed gas transit through Ukraine - from the 40 bcm the two sides agreed in 2019 to nearly 15 bcm last year.

 A five-year deal with Russian state energy company Gazprom for Ukraine to continue serving as a gas transit route is set to expire at the end of 2024.